 Our laboratory conducts a comprehensive surveillance program for diseases transmitted by mosquitoes, including West Nile virus (WNV), Western equine encephalomyelitis (WEE) and St. Louis encephalitis (SLE) as part of California's statewide surveillance effort.
 We also collaborate with the California Department of Public Health, the University of California and other state and federal agencies on studies intended to detect or predict new mosquito-borne diseases which might be introduced to our area in the future.
-WNV, a virus native to Africa which first appeared in the U.S. in 1999, has been the most prominent mosquito-borne disease here in California since its arrival in 2003, with over 5,500 reported cases and 221 deaths (the actual number of cases is probably much higher since only patients with the most severe form of the illness tend to be tested and diagnosed).
-Serious outbreaks of WEE and SLE occurred in California as recently as the 1950s and 1960s, and could re-occur at any time.
+WNV, a virus native to Africa which first appeared in the U.S. in 1999, has been the most prominent mosquito-borne disease here in California since its arrival in 2003, with over 5,500 reported cases and 229 deaths (the actual number of cases is probably much higher since only patients with the most severe form of the illness tend to be tested and diagnosed).
+Serious outbreaks of WEE and SLE occurred in California as recently as the 1950s and 1960s.
+Three human cases of SLE were reported in California in 2016, one each in Sacramento, Fresno and Kern Counties.
 The District last detected WEE activity in 1997, when two chickens at our flock in the Martinez waterfront area tested positive for antibodies.
+Occasional travel-related human cases of Zika, dengue and chikungunya virus have been reported in Contra Costa County, but so far we have found no evidence of local transmission of these diseases nor of the mosquito species known to be capable of transmitting them.